EAGLE: Expert-Augmented Attention Guidance for Tuning-Free Industrial Anomaly Detection in Multimodal Large Language Models: Method

 Formally, for each training image $x_i \in X^{\text{train}} = \{x_1, x_2, \ldots, x_N\}$, where all samples are normal, we denote the set of sampled patch features as $P_i^{(s)}$ and the set of unsampled patch features as

-where $\mathcal{F}_i = \{ \phi_i^{(h, w)} \}$ represents the complete set of patch features extracted from $x_i$.
+where $\mathcal{F}_i = \{ f_i^{(h, w)} \}$ represents the complete set of patch features extracted from $x_i$.

-As illustrated in Fig.~\ref{fig:3}, we analyze the proportion of sampled and unsampled patches per training image during memory bank construction on representative classes.
-The results show that, on average, only about 10\% of patches are selected into the memory bank, while the unsampled patches account for approximately 90\% of all extracted features.

-Following the anomaly score formulation (Eqs.~\ref{max_distance}, \ref{max_distance_2}, and \ref{eq:image_score}), the anomaly score of a patch is defined as its nearest-neighbor distance to the memory bank $\mathcal{M}$, and the image-level anomaly score is computed as the maximum over all patch-level scores.
-Under this formulation, we make the following observation.

-\textbf{For a normal training sample, the image-level anomaly score can be determined solely by the unsampled patches $P_i^{(un)}$.} Intuitively, the patch $f_i^*$ that attains the maximum anomaly score for an image is unlikely to be included in the memory bank.
-If $f_i^*$ were sampled into $\mathcal{M}$, its anomaly score would reduce to the distance between itself and an identical entry, i.e., $\|f_i^* - m^*\|_2 = 0$ with $m^* = f_i^*$.
-Therefore, for normal training samples, the image-level anomaly score typically arises from patches that are not selected into the memory bank.
+Following the anomaly score formulation (Eqs.~\ref{max_distance}, \ref{max_distance_2}, and \ref{eq:image_score}), the image-level anomaly score is computed as the maximum over patch-level scores.
+Intuitively, the patch $f_i^*$ that attains the maximum anomaly score is unlikely to be included in $P_i^{(s)}$, since if $f_i^*$ were sampled into $\mathcal{M}$, its anomaly score would reduce to the distance between itself and an identical entry, i.e., $\|f_i^* - m^*\|_2 = 0$ with $m^* = f_i^*$.
+Therefore, for training sets, the image-level anomaly score typically arises from $P_i^{(un)}$ .

 As a result, we can compute the image-level anomaly scores for all normal training samples and denote them as $\mathcal{S} = \{ s^1_{img}, s^2_{img}, \ldots, s^N_{img} \}$.
+By the Fisher-Tippett-Gnedenko theorem (Sec.~\ref{EVT}), the image-level anomaly score, computed as the maximum over all patch-level scores, naturally corresponds to the extreme value statistic (Eq.~\ref{eq:evt}), suggesting that the distribution of $\mathcal{S}$ converges to an extreme value distribution $G_{\gamma}(x)$.
+To estimate the decision threshold $\tau$, a GEV distribution is fitted to the image-level anomaly score set $\mathcal{S}$, and the threshold is defined as:

+where $F_{\text{GEV}}^{-1}$ denotes the inverse cumulative distribution function of the fitted GEV distribution and $q$ is the confidence factor.

-As shown in Fig.~\ref{fig:4}, the green histogram corresponds to the anomaly scores of normal training images, while the blue histogram represents those of normal test images.
+As shown in Fig.~\ref{fig:6}, the green histogram corresponds to the anomaly scores of normal training images, while the blue histogram represents those of normal test images.
 We observe that the distribution estimated from the training set covers most normal test samples, owing to the large number of normal training images.
-In contrast, images containing defects produce substantially higher anomaly scores, as defect regions yield large patch-level distances that exceed the normal score distribution, as illustrated by the purple histogram in Fig.~\ref{fig:4}.
+In contrast, images containing defects produce substantially higher anomaly scores, as defect regions yield large patch-level distances that exceed the normal score distribution, as illustrated by the purple histogram in Fig.~\ref{fig:6}.
+More discussions on TGPS applicability and limitations are provided in Appendix~\ref{app:AS}, while more anomaly score distributions are shown in Fig.~\ref{app:as-mvtec}.